ururk/makeitstripey/README.md

 # makeitstripey
-Two Node.js Scripts that help create precisely striped prints with a Mosaic Palette(+)
+Two Node.js scripts that help create precisely striped prints with a Mosaic Palette(+)

+I'm still using Node.js 6.10.3, but it should work on newer versions of Node.

 ## MSF Generator Usage